SEC wrestles with Internet age in Netflix case

 Hastings’ Facebook page had more than 200,000 subscribers, including reporters and analysts, when he told them on July 3 that the company had hit 1 billion hours viewed in June.

-By comparison, cable financial news network CNBC had 175,000 viewers and Fox Business News had 59,000 viewers on December 6, according to the website TV by the Numbers, citing Nielsen data.

-But the case may not hinge on whether Hastings’ Facebook page qualifies as a public dissemination.
+But the case may not hinge on whether or not his page qualifies as a public dissemination.

 Instead, it may come down to two other issues.